petersoapes/MacroResults/README.md

 # MacroResults
-preliminary assessment of data from IA macro.
-This repor is meant for storing scripts for generating results from a image analysis macro, recording interpertations and new bugs.
+This repo is meant for storing scripts for generating results from a image analysis macro, recording interpertations and new bugs.

 Discription of files
 print aborted results.ijm